shadinaguib/bluetech_simulation/README.md

 # bluetech_simulation

-Contains the ROS package for bluetech navigation simulated in Gazebo.
+Contains the ROS2 package for bluetech navigation simulated in Gazebo.

-# Overview

-## Developing
-- custom effort PID controller for position control on motors
-- porting navigation algorithm from ```bluetech_navigtion``` to ROS.

 # Installation